slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Your father is your first mentor.

 Don’t tell your kids how to live.
 Live fully and let them see.
 Spend only half the money you think you should, but double the time with them.

+Prepare the child for the path, not the child for the path.

 <!--
 - we become good parents when you start to control yourself instead of controlling your child.